xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(can_i_call_fmap<Just,Just>::value, "Not ok!");

-Just is not a functor yet!
+Just is not a functor!
 As expected!

 But I can specialize a version of my template to my Just structure.
 I do not know how to generate generic fmaps, but for this struc i know.